mendix/docs/content/en/docs/developerportal/deploy/on-premises-design/ms-windows/automate-mendix-deployment-on-microsoft-windows.md

 ## 2 Prerequisites

-Before starting this how-to, make sure you have completed the following prerequisites:
+Before starting this how-to, make sure you complete the following prerequisites:

 * Manually deploy your Mendix app and ensure that there are no errors during the deployment.
 For more information, see [Microsoft Windows](/developerportal/deploy/deploy-mendix-on-microsoft-windows/).
 * Ensure that your Windows Service Console version is 4.3 or above.